Key Cloud Considerations For A System Administrator

 The job of a system administrator is probably one of the most unappreciated roles in all of IT.
 End users, developers, and everyone in between rely on system administrators.
 Sys admins spend hours upon hours, often in the middle of the night and on the weekends, running backups, software updates, and much more.
 They maintain the equipment that keeps you all running.

 With the introduction of the cloud, system administrators are finally getting a much needed break.
 By shifting a company’s information technology to the cloud using the best tools available, system administrators can essentially outsource some of the things they spend so much time on.
 They can then better focus on other tasks, essential to what they do.
-Let’s look at five benefits of the cloud for system administrators.
+Let’s look at five benefits of a cloud based phone system.
 We see how these benefits will improve both the system administrators work load.
 Also the responsiveness to end users and developers.

 1. Focus More On Users Instead Of Hardware